-In response to Covid -19 congress appropriated additional funds, via the CARES Act to the Department of Housing and Urban Development (HUD) in the amount of $5 Billion to be allocated in three rounds of funding.
-Colorado’s share of the first round of funding is $6,333,783.
-An additional $1 billion will be distributed based on a formula to States and Territories.
-The 3rd and final round will be distributed at a later date and based on need.
+In response to COVID-19 congress appropriated additional funds, via the CARES Act to the Department of Housing and Urban Development (HUD) in the amount of $5 Billion to be allocated in three rounds of funding.
+Colorado’s total share of all funding is $26,374,426.
 These funds must be used for HUD CDBG eligible activities and meet one of the HUD national objectives of either benefit to low and moderate income persons, or addressing slum and blight.

 Public Facility and Improvements

 Examples of Public Facility and Improvements in relation to the COVID-19 outbreak include but are NOT limited to:

 Rehabilitation of a community facility to establish an infectious disease treatment clinic.
 Acquisition and rehabilitation of a group living facility that may be used to centralize patients undergoing treatment.
 Rehabilitation of buildings and improvements (including interim assistance).
 Rehabilitation of a commercial building or closed school building to establish an infectious disease treatment clinic, e.g.., by replacing the HVAC system.
 FEMA Match.

 Examples of Public Service activities in relation to the Covid-19 outbreak include but are NOT limited to: